 It’s important to note that Connecticut uses a type of comparative negligence rule when determining compensation after a car accident.
 The plaintiff cannot be more than 50% at fault for the accident, otherwise, they cannot recover.
 Even if the plaintiff can recover, the amount of damages will be reduced by the percentage of negligence the plaintiff was at fault.
 Our experienced car accident lawyers can review your case and help you understand what damages you may be able to recover.

 How Long Do You Have to File a Car Accident Claim in Connecticut?

 After a car accident, victims have two years after the accident to file a claim for compensation.
-The same period applies for both personal injuries and property damage.
+The same period applies to both personal injuries and property damage.
 However, if someone suffers a wrongful death, the two-year time limit starts to run on the date of the victim’s death from their injuries.

 These time limits are known as a “statute of limitations” and courts strictly enforce them with few exceptions.
 If you need to file a car accident claim, get your claim started as soon as you can.
 It takes time to develop a case and to pursue the recovery you need.
 When you start your claim soon after an accident, you’re helping yourself, and you’re giving your car accident lawyer the time they need to prepare your claim.

 Contact a Connecticut Car Accident Lawyer Today!

 Are you interested in learning more about your rights after an accident?
 Contact Wocl Leydon’s car accident attorneys today to schedule a free consultation.
 Call us or contact us online for more information.